 If you receive one of the qualifying benefits that are being removed from the qualifying criteria you should apply sooner rather than later.
 We’d go so far as to advise applying as soon as possible as in some cases it can take several months to complete an application (if for example a new gas line needs to be laid to the property).
 The benefits being removed from the scheme include:

 Severe Disablement Allowance

 If you receive Housing Benefit alongside these benefits you will still qualify under ECO4 but we still recommend visiting our website to see if you are eligible for a grant sooner rather than later.

 Additionally home owners with old inefficient boilers should apply now as very few boilers will qualify under the new rules and even if your boiler does qualify once the cap is reached boiler grants will be no more.

 We hope that this blog has offered some insight into the new ECO rules.
 If you have any questions or comments, we would love to hear from you.
 Please find us on Facebook @EnergysavinggenieUK or email us at email@example.com

 Thanks again for reading, we hope that this information was helpful!
 If so, please share with friends and family via social media or email today!
 You never know when someone will find this information useful!

-Fill in the short form to see if you are eligible.
+Fill in the short form to see if you are eligible for Government grants.